anywhichway/joqular/README.md

 NOTE:

+2016-10-25: JOQULAR has now been replaced by ReasonDB: https://github.com/anywhichway/reasondb.
+There were extensive delays due to differences in behavior of Promises in the broweser and  nodejs.
+Many of these were resolved by moving to asycn/await programming and the use of Babel.
+Although the pattern matching language is not fully implemented, SQL like functionality and joins are now supported as is persistence in both the browser and on the server.
+Some of the other feratures in the ALPHA have also be dropped for now.
+The code base is half the size.

 2016-04-28: With the release of Node v6.0 on April 26th, 2016 we are able to re-start development of JOQULAR 2.0 and move from Alpha to Beta in the next month or so.